-2021 is the sixtieth anniversary of Sunlight on a Broken Column, a monumental, hugely influential novel, written against the backdrop of Indian Partition.
+2021 is the sixtieth anniversary of the first publication of Sunlight on a Broken Column, an influential, unforgettable novel set against the turbulent backdrop of Partition.

-Sunlight on a Broken Column, first published in 1961, is an unforgettable autobiographical novel, set against the background of Indian Partition.
+Sunlight on a Broken Column, first published in 1961, is an unforgettable coming-of-age story set against the turbulent background of Partition.

 'The deftness with which Attia Hosain handles the interplay of manners, class, culture and different forms of female power is gorgeously done . . .
 Laila is such a remarkable heroine - sharp, spirited and passionate' - KAMILA SHAMSIE